 Summary of Reinstatement Instructions

 To reinstate a contractor’s license expired more than 12 months, a contractor must: complete the “Contractor’s License Application”; select “Reinstatement” on page one (1); and list the license ID# of the expired license.
 When reinstating a contractor’s license, you may apply for this new reinstated license with a name change, change in mode of operation, license limit or classification.
 All the steps to reinstating a contractor’s license are the same as obtaining a new license, with the exception of the exams.
-The license does not have to be reinstated the very same as prior and may be in another name; mode of operation; monetary limit or classifications.
+The license does not have to be reinstated the same as it was prior to expiring.
+May apply in a new name, mode of operation, different monetary limit or classifications.
 However, the license ID number will remain the same as the expired license.
 Do not use the license until approved.
-May check status of pending application from the “License Search” at our website: /regboards/contractors/
+May check status of pending application from the “License Search” at our website: http://verify.tn.gov/ after the Board meeting.

-Licenses are issued for two (2) years and renewals are mailed out 90 days prior to expiration date; renewal is due 30 days prior to expiration to the expiration date to prevent contracting unlicensed which is a violation (contractors working on an expired license may not be entitled to recover monies owed on a project).
+Licenses are issued for two (2) years and renewals are mailed out 90 days prior to expiration date; renewal is due 30 days prior to expiration to prevent contracting unlicensed which is a violation; there is not a grace period.
+Contractors working on an expired license may not be entitled to recover monies owed on a project or have lien rights.
 If you do not receive a renewal in the mail, you may download from our website.
-Online renewal process is not available at this time.
-Contractors are required to submit proof of insurance (general liability and workers' compensation), an affidavit, and a financial statement to support their current monetary limit.
+Online renewal is now available, however, contractors are required to submit proof of insurance (general liability and workers' compensation), and a financial statement to support their current monetary limit.
+These documents must be sent separately to the Board whenever renewing online.
 The financial statement may be prepared by the contractor, and does not have to be prepared by a CPA as long as their limit is $1,500,000 or less.
-For those with a limit in excess of $1,500,000, a "Reviewed" CPA financial statement is acceptable for renewal instead of an "Audit".
-To check the status of your license, you may login at the "License Search".
+For those with a limit in excess of $1,500,000, a "Reviewed" CPA financial statement is acceptable for renewal in lieu of an "Audit" for any limit, including Unlimited.
+To check the status of your renewed license, you may login at the "Verify a License".
+The Board's renewal section may be contacted by email at: Contractor.Renewal@tn.gov

 Contractors who are not currently working, may place the license in "Retirement" in lieu of renewing, to retain renewal rights (renewal rights expire after 12 months).
 Retirement may be on an annual basis; biennial basis; retired with a maxium of seven (7) consecutive years; or as long as the license has an active status, it may be retired anytime by providing the $25.00 retirement fee for each year.